 Disadvantages include the potential for corneal haze formation (if a large amount of corneal tissue is ablated) and the need for postoperative corticosteroid drops for several months.
 The intraocular pressure of postoperative patients who are using topical corticosteroids should be monitored carefully because corticosteroid-induced glaucoma has been reported after PRK.

 Risks include cataract formation, glaucoma, infection, inflammation, and loss of corneal endothelial cells with subsequent chronic corneal edema that eventually becomes symptomatic.
+Many complications can be avoided with proper sizing and using a phakic IOL that is designed to be placed in the sulcus (just posterior to the iris).

 Disadvantages include risk of corneal haze or inflammation, which requires long-term topical steroid use and can result in glare, halo, and difficulty reading in dim light.
 Complications can include inlay decentration, dry eye, and epithelial ingrowth.